-Unfortunately, Bahia2D team still lacks a communication level in its agents that would make the players able to communicate to each other.
+Another important future work is to complete the goalkeeper fuzzy controller for best positioning and build a ball reposition intelligent strategy.
+Bahia2D team also lacks a communication level in its agents that would make the players able to communicate each other.
 This work will turn Bahia2D's agents in a complete multiagent system.
 Learning strategies should also be used to permit adaptation when faced to unexpected situations during the matches.
-A better strategy to deal with fouls is also desired in future works.
+A strategy to deal with fouls is also a desired future work.